machinegurning/machinegurning.github.io/_posts/2017-01-03-artificial-neural-networks.md

 ## The maths

 So how does it work?
-Once we have set the architecture of the network, there are two processes that we can do with out network: training, and prediction.
+Once we have set the architecture of the network, there are two processes that we can do with our network: training, and prediction.

 For predicting, Hastie et al. give the following equations: